selizondo/rag-pipeline-app/README.md

 The α slider is exposed in the UI so you can see the difference live.

+If metadata or version filters are used, they should be applied before the combined relevance ranking rather than as a post-hoc filter; otherwise stale or irrelevant chunks can still surface at the top.
+The hybrid search path also serves as the operational fallback when vector-only retrieval misses exact keyword matches.

 ---

 ## Decision 2: FastAPI + Streamlit Split